-Recipiunt fœminæ sustentacula nobismeaning 'Women receive support from us' but men's and children's examples also exist.
-The motto is found on the Company's arms, which are described more fully on the separate page.
+Having said that there were also pattens for men and children.
+The motto is found on the Company's arms, which are described more fully on a separate page.

 Trade and craft associations have flourished all over Europe for many centuries, but the City of London companies, now collectively known as the Livery, are unique in their survival, number and diversity.